Irish Heritage

 Travel via Doolin and the Cliffs of Moher on your way to scenic Killarney

-Travel by the Aran Islands Ferry to Inis Oírr (March-October only)
+Travel by the Aran Islands Ferry to Inis Oírr (mid-March through October only)

 Visit the Cliffs of Moher, a set of breathtaking rock formations that run for 9 miles along the coast of Ireland